FACT SHEET ON ECO-ECONOMY

-"I am often asked if it is too late.
+“I am often asked if it is too late.
 My answer is: too late for what?
 Is it too late to save the Aral Sea?
 Yes !
 The Aral Sea is dead; his fishery collapsed.
-Is it too late to save the glaciers of the Glacier National Park in the United States?
+Is it too late to save the glaciers of Glacier National Park in the United States?
 Without a doubt.
-They are already half melted, and it is practically impossible now to reverse the rise in temperature in time to save them.
+They are already half melted, and it is now virtually impossible to reverse the rise in temperature in time to save them.
 Is it too late to avoid the rise in temperature caused by the greenhouse effect?
 Yes it is obvious that a warming due to the greenhouse effect is already underway.
 But is it too late to avoid an uncontrollable climate change?
 Maybe not if we quickly restructure the energy economy

 In many particular cases, the answer is: yes it is too late.
 But there is a broader, more fundamental question: is it too late to reverse the trends that will ultimately lead to economic decline?
 Here I think the answer is no. No, if we go fast enough. "

 Language: French Publisher: Seuil (September 5, 2003) Collection: Économie humaine Format: Paperback - 437 pages

 If the Chinese were to consume as much paper and automobiles as the Americans, China alone would use more wood and oil than the world can produce.
 We know that the generalization of our growth model is materially impossible.
 But today, more than an inevitable shortage of natural resources, specialists fear above all that we are still able to consume enough to make the planet unlivable.
 Can we escape the ecological impasse into which a mode of development based on accumulation and material consumption leads us?